armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 }
 ```

 This basic policy allows all API calls.
-You can customize it to be more restrictive.
 For information about constructing a more restrictive policy, see [API authorization](#api-authorization).

 For information about loading a policy, see [Using the Policy Engine]({{< ref "policy-engine-use#step-2-add-policies-to-opa" >}}).